-By having a rainy day fund in a savings account, you won’t have to put those emergency expenses on a high-interest credit card or use the money you were going to put toward your student loan.
+By having a rainy day fund in a savings account, you won’t have to put those emergency expenses on a high-interest credit card or use the money you were going to put toward your student loans.

 2. Take Inventory of Your Student Loan Debt

 Log in to all your loan servicers’ websites, and write down the full amount you owe to each.
-If you’re unsure who your loan servicers are, you can use sites like Credit Sesame to run a soft credit check and see everyone you owe money to.
+If you’re unsure who your student loan servicers are, you can use sites like Credit Sesame to run a soft credit check and see everyone you owe money to.

 This is important, because your options for repayment will differ based on whether your loan is backed by the federal government.